-Suppose that the claim has been proven for some $j < \dim V$.
+Suppose that the claim holds for some $j < \dim V$.
 Let $W$ be one of the finitely many subvarieties of $V$ of dimension at most $\dim V - j$ that contain the optimal singletons for $V$ in $X$ of defect at most $d$.
 We can assume without loss of generality that $\dim W = \dim V -j$.

 If $\{p\} \subset W$ is an optimal singleton for $W$ in $X$ of defect at most $d$, then $\langle \{p\} \rangle \subset \langle W \rangle$.
 Since $\dim W = \dim V -j > 0$, we have that $\{p\} \subsetneq W$ and therefore $\delta(\{p\}) = \dim \langle \{p\} \rangle < \delta(W)$.
 It follows that the codimension of $\langle \{p\} \rangle$ is greater than or equal to $k := \dim X - \min\{\delta(W)-1,d\}$.
 So the optimal singletons for $W$ in $X$ of defect at most $d$ are contained in $W \cap X^{[k]}$.